Building a Crowdfunding Smart Contract

 It's time to add some functionality to the init

-Step 4: the test
+Step 4: persisting values

-In this step you will use the init
+In this step, you will use the init

 method to persist some values in the storage of the Crowdfunding smart contract.
-Afterwards, we will write a test to make sure that these values were properly stored.

 Storage mappers